deepaksprojects/Fetch-API/README.md

 - I used react.js, bootstrap, HTML, and CSS tech stacks.
 - It has a form for feedback.
 - I also add ease in animation in news cards.
-- News are fecth using fetch method.
+- News are fecthed by fetch method.

 # Getting Started with Create React App